 - Why should I do a wellness check with my puppy?
 Although Ridge View does wellness checks by their in-house vet at 7 weeks of age, it is a very good idea for your own vet to get familiar with your new family member.
 By doing a wellness check, it allows the vet to get a base line of what is normal for your puppy and to ensure that the puppy is as healthy as it can be.
 Ridge View recommends getting your puppy a wellness check within the first week of its arrival.

 - My dog/puppy is constantly drinking?!
 It is common the first week or two that a puppy or dog will hoard water when they are in unfamiliar territory.
 This is natural instinct and totally normal!
-You can make it better by limiting their water intake by only putting our an amount in the morning and again at night or by small sips throughout the day.

 - Loose Stools?
 It is also common that when a puppy is stressed (taken away from siblings, moved across the country, long car rides, new animals, lots of activity chasing children, etc.) can cause a dog to have loose stools.
 This is normal with the level of new things going on in your puppies life.
 Watch for dehydration and blood in the stool.

 - What should I have set up at home for my new puppy?
 The correct size of crate, a dog bed, Kong toys and Nyla bones, and your puppy's bag of food.
 Also get your house ready for a puppy including picking up cords, putting up blinds and curtains, getting cleaning supplies, deciding where your puppy's crate will go, which door will be used, having a designated area in the yard for your puppy to potty, and having training supplies near by.

 - Do you accept Credit Cards?
 Yes, Ridge View has a very nice online store set up to accept PayPal, Credit Cards, and Debit Cards.
 We also accept cashiers checks mailed to us or brought when picking up your puppy or dog.